 Phoenix Brass is based in the village of Froxfield on the West Berkshire and Wiltshire border.
 It is completely self-financing since it does not have any direct sponsorship nor any regular financial input from any local authority or organisation.

-Phoenix Brass has a strong membership across the Main Band and Training Band.
-There are currently 30 players in the Main Band for more experienced players and 25 players in the Training Band intended for learners, beginners or some players returning to an instrument.
+Phoenix Brass has a strong membership across the Main Band and Training Section.
+There are currently 30 players in the Main Band for more experienced players and 25 players in the Training Section intended for learners, beginners or some players returning to an instrument.
 Both Bands have a mix of adults and children performing together.
 We welcome anyone, of all ages and mixed abilities, who enjoys playing.
 We play a mix of crowd-pleasing favourite arrangements of modern music, movies, classical, traditional marches, a few challenging pieces and even some music arranged by the Musical Director!

 If you are looking for a musical group to perform at your event, as background music or as the main performer, then why not consider Phoenix Brass.
 We can perform a programme of music to suit any occasion, and at very reasonable rates.
 For more information, or an informal chat, please contact us.

 If you are a player looking for a new band and feel that you would like to join the friendly and welcoming family of Phoenix Brass, or that you would like to further your musical ability, why not visit us or contact us.
-If you would like to learn a brass instrument from scratch or would like to return to playing then please refer to our Training Band page.
+If you would like to learn a brass instrument from scratch or would like to return to playing then please refer to our Phoenix Brass Training Section page.
 We look forward to hearing from you.

 Phoenix Brass band was formed in May 1993 by a small but enthusiastic group of players under the leadership of Musical Director, David Watson, to promote the enjoyment of brass band music, not only for the players but also for the public.
 The Band has steadily grown in popularity and size and there is great demand for its services.
 The Band has been entertaining audiences in and around the area for the past 25 years.